 If you are considering paying in cash, you may have to practice patience as you save up.
 Cash payment requires time and patience to save your money until you can pay outright for remodeling.

 Don't worry if you suddenly face roof replacement or repairs that need to be taken care of as soon as possible, you have a lot of home renovation financing options.
 You can find the best option best for your renovation project and budget.
-But before going for loans, you must have a solid plan about your project and cost.
+But before going for loans, you must have a solid plan for your project and cost.
 So, you can get an idea of how quickly you can pay off.
 Compare loan choices and rates carefully and stay careful about your credit score.